dannynelson/guitar-quest/README.md

 TODO:

 x create data structure for pieces, levels, quests, tutorials, etc.
+- completing pieces add experience
+- add toast afet video submission
 - comments within video section
 - video review page for me
-- completing pieces add experience
 - make leveling up work
+- add icons to pending, etc and extract as navbar
 - make completing quests work
+- show notifications when quests or pieces completed
 - configure heroku
+- consider how everything will possibly break, and handle error cases
 - create page for signing up for video lesson
+- show correct statuses above pieces
 - create page for tutorials
 - think of everything that can go wrong with each page
 - sendgrid - email verification and automatic email communication when pieces reviewed, skype lessons requested, skype lessons approved, etc. (or is there a better solution)